top of page

 • "I haven’t achieved enough to be considered a real expert."

-While these thoughts are normal to an extent, they can be paralyzing if left unchecked.
-Imposter syndrome can affect your confidence, productivity, and, ultimately, your ability to connect with clients.
+While these thoughts are everyday to an extent, they can be paralyzing if left unchecked.
+Imposter syndrome can affect your confidence, productivity, and ultimately, your ability to connect with clients.

 Strategies for Overcoming Imposter Syndrome